• Skip to primary navigation

 • Green beans: Swap for asparagus with this Lamb Steak

-Did you make this pan seared pork chop?
-Leave me a comment & rating to share how they turned out!
+Did you make this panko pork chop?
+Leave me a comment & rating to share how it turned out!

 close up of pan seared pork chop, green beans, potatoes and a lemon on a plate